-For example, in my wallet right now is the Chase Sapphire Reserve and Chase Freedom Unlimited credit cards.
+For example, the travel credit cards that are in my wallet right now are the Chase Sapphire Reserve and Chase Freedom Unlimited credit cards.
 The Sapphire Reserve card earns 3x points on travel and dining while the Freedom Unlimited card earns 5% back on travel purchases made through the Chase Ultimate Rewards, 3% back at restaurants (including takeout and delivery), 3% back on drugstore purchases, and 1.5% back on other purchases.

 We tend to spend a lot on travel and dining, so it’s fairly easy to have our average points earning be right around two points per dollar spent.

 Taryn recently received the new American Express Gold Card, which earns 4x points on U.S. restaurants and grocery store purchases.
 So not only does it earn more points at restaurants (within the United States) but it also gives a huge bonus in a completely new category.